Orofacial Pain

 - Facial Pain – Grinding can eventually shorten and blunt the teeth.
 This can lead to muscle pain in the myofascial region and, in severe cases, may cause chronic headaches.

-- Occlusal Trauma – The abnormal wear patterns on the occlusal (chewing) surfaces of the teeth can lead to fractures, which if left untreated, may require restorative treatment.
+- Occlusal Trauma – The abnormal wear patterns on the occlusal (chewing) surfaces of the teeth can lead to fractures, which, if left untreated, may require restorative treatment.
 To maintain optimal oral health, our dental specialists have the experience, skills, and knowledge to uniquely combine science and artistry that can literally redesign a patient’s bite.
 It can change a patient’s quality of life by creating a smile that is healthier and comfortable.
 Unfortunately, there is no known cure for bruxism.
 However, once the patient’s teeth have been corrected, a customized acrylic mouth guard is fabricated that can be worn whenever necessary to protect the newly designed teeth.

 Sleep Disorders

-Sleep problems include symptoms resulting from sleep bruxism (grinding the teeth during sleep) and clenching to conditions that result from sleep-related breathing disorders such as snoring or sleep apnea.
+Sleep problems include symptoms resulting from sleep bruxism (grinding the teeth during sleep) and clenching to conditions that result from sleep-related breathing disorders such as snoring or obstructive sleep apnea.

 Trauma